cogentcore/core/README.md

 * TextView:
 	+ diffs revert not updating all the way.. maybe one liners?  really not sure.  maybe due to autoindent
-	+ autoindent slow on Enter insert -- need to enclose in one big update
-	+ resize if needed should set a flag that scrollbars need re-rendering and that should happen within later overall rerenders
 	+ clicking back to other window textview fails to grab blinky cursor -- works for C-x p / o but not mouse clicking.
 	+ clipboard history
 	+ cursor goes to hand for links in TextView